 With whatever’s in the shed – A soft to stiff plastic brush or broom is best for cleaning your vinyl.
 Never use a metal-tipped shovel or other metal tools as they can pierce or rip the vinyl.

 Infrequently – Vinyl will last decades with just a little TLC.
 Clean your deck seasonally and always clean it immediately after spills and fallen leaves to avoid staining.

 If cleaning isn’t cutting it, it’s time to replace your vinyl deck.
-Citywide Sundecks & Railings is your local vinyl decking expert.
+Citywide Sundecks and Railings is Metro Vancouver’s vinyl decking expert.